thatandromeda/locr/README.md

 Fetcher may raise the following exceptions:
 - `ObjectNotOnline`: when the object does not have any online formats.
 - `AmbiguousText`: when multiple fulltext options are found.
+- `UnknownFormat`: when locr is not sure how to handle the fulltext link's filetype.

 If you encounter these exceptions, kindly file an issue or open a PR about the newly discovered edge case.
 Thanks.